robenkleene/artboard/README.md

 ## Example

 One advantage to creating assets in HTML, CSS and JavaScript is that scalable graphics can be created alongside animation logic that also scales.
-In the included example, animated HTML elements are positioned on the grid; changing grid size changes the positions of all the elements, as well as the animation, and everything remains in scale.
+In the included example, animated HTML elements are positioned on the grid; changing the grid size also changes the positions of all these elements, as well as the animation, while everything continues to remain in scale.

 <img src="assets/example.gif" alt="Example" height="499x">